Diana Ross: 1988–1999: Return to Motown

 In 1994, One Woman: The Ultimate Collection, a career retrospective compilation, became a number one hit in the UK, selling quadruple platinum.
 The retrospective was EMI's alternative to Motown's box set Forever Diana: Musical Memoirs.
 Ross performed during the opening ceremony of the 1994 FIFA World Cup held in Chicago, and during the pre-match entertainment of the 1995 Rugby League World Cup final at Wembley Stadium.
-The World Cup ceremony had her take a penalty kick that was staged for her to score, and the goalposts were intended to fall down from the power of her shot.
-She infamously missed the penalty instead.

 On January 28, 1996, Ross performed at the Super Bowl XXX halftime show, held at the Sun Devil Stadium in Tempe, Arizona.
 Earlier that month, Ross's Tokyo concert, Diana Ross: Live in Japan, filmed live at the city's Nippon Budokan Stadium, was released.
 In May 1996, Ross received the World Music Awards' Lifelong Contribution to the Music Industry Award.
 On November 29, EMI released the compilation album, Voice of Love, featuring the singles "In the Ones You Love", "You Are Not Alone" and "I Hear (The Voice of Love)".
 On February 8, 1997, EMI released the Japanese edition of Ross's album, A Gift of Love, featuring the single, "Promise Me You'll Try".
 In May, she performed with operatic tenors Plácido Domingo and José Carreras again at the Superconcert of the Century concert, held in Taipei, Taiwan.
 She later inducted the Jackson 5 into The Rock and Roll Hall of Fame on May 6.

 On February 19, 1998, Ross hosted the Motown 40 telecast on ABC.
 In 1999, Ross was named the most successful female singer in the history of the United Kingdom charts, based upon a tally of her career hits.
 Madonna would soon succeed Ross as the most successful female artist in the UK.
 Later that year, Ross presented at the 1999 MTV Video Music Awards in September of the year and shocked the audience by touching rapper Lil' Kim's exposed breast and pasty-covered nipple, amazed at the young rapper's brashness.
 In 1999, she and Brandy Norwood co-starred in the television movie, Double Platinum, which was aired prior to the release of Ross's album, Every Day Is a New Day.
 From that album, Ross scored a Top 10 hit in the UK in November that year with "Not Over You Yet".